V3RON/react-render-measurement-tool/README.md

 #### `measure(ui, options)`

 - **Parameters:**
-    - `ui`: The React element to render.
+    - `ui`: The React element to be rendered.
-    - `options` (optional): An object to configure the measurement, such as defining scenarios to execute.
+    - `options` (optional): An object to customize the measurement, including the option to define scenarios for testing.

 - **Returns:**
-    - An array containing objects of the `MeasureResult` type, which includes details about the render metrics.
+    - An array of `MeasureResult` objects, each containing detailed render metrics.

 ## Contributing

-Contributions to this tool are welcome!
-If you have ideas, suggestions, or bug reports, please feel free to open an issue or submit a pull request.
+Contributions are welcome!
+If you have ideas, suggestions, or encounter issues, please open an issue or submit a pull request.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for more information.